Training to meet minimal requirements

-Step 1: Print this page by scrolling to the end of this page and clicking on "Printer Friendly Version" Use as guide for negotiating CITI training website.
+Step 1: Print this page and use it as guide for negotiating CITI training website.

-Step 4: Proceed by following instructions provided by CITI for those creating new accounts.
+Step 4: If you are creating a new account, proceed by following instructions provided by CITI.
 Otherwise, skip to next step.

 Type of Research